-When you are building stairs and need a railing for the staircase itself, as well as for landings, balconies, and other peripheral areas, often the only option is for a craftsman to build custom railings.
+When you are building stairs and need a railing for the staircase itself, as well as for landings, balconies, and other peripheral areas, often the only option is to hire a carpeter to build custom railings.
 While this would undoubtedly give your house instant charm, for most homeowners the cost is prohibitive.
 But there is an alternative that is less expensive and, in many cases, can be installed by a do-it-yourselfer.
 This is a pre-configured option called a stair railing kit.

 While you will find no shortage of railing kits for exterior decks, there is a far smaller pool of products for interior staircases.
 These products range from simple, less expensive kits like the hemlock wood StairSimple, on up to the metal, more expensive Euro-styled products like Dolle USA's Prova and Arke's Inox or Nik lines.
 With prices ranging from a couple of hundred dollars to thousands, stair railing kits provide all the materials needed to rail stairs and balconies, keeping users safe and adding a distinctive design element to your staircase.